-We signed a definitive agreement on February 7, 2001 to acquire Primedica for consideration of \$52 million, subject to customary closing conditions.
-The consideration will be comprised of \$26 million in cash, \$16.5 million in restricted stock (which we may repurchase through July 1, 2001) and \$9.5 million in assumed debt.
+On February 27, 2001 we acquired Primedica for consideration of approximately \$52 million.
+The consideration is comprised of \$26 million in cash, \$16.5 million in restricted stock (which we may repurchase through July 1, 2001) and \$9.5 million in assumed debt.

 JOINT VENTURES.
 At December 25, 1999, we had two unconsolidated joint ventures.
 As of February 28, 2000, we acquired an additional 16% equity interest in one of the joint ventures, Charles River Japan, increasing our ownership interest to 66%.
 The purchase price for the 16% equity interest was 1.4 billion yen, or \$12.8 million, of which 400 million yen, or \$3.7 million, was paid by a three-year balloon promissory note secured by a pledge of the purchased interest.
 The note bears interest at the long-term prime rate in Japan.
 Charles River Japan is engaged principally in the research model business.
 Our royalty agreement provides us with 3% of the sales of locally produced research models, and having acquired majority ownership, we have consolidated its operations for financial reporting purposes from the effective date of the acquisition in the first quarter of fiscal 2000.
 This contributed \$36.6 million in sales in 2000.
 We also receive dividends based on our pro-rata share of net income.
 Charles River Japan paid dividends prior to the additional equity investment amounted to \$0.7 million, \$0.8 million and \$0.0 million in 1998, 1999 and 2000, respectively.
-Our other unconsolidated joint venture is Charles River Mexico, an extension of our vaccine support products area, which is not significant to our husiness.
+Our other unconsolidated joint venture is Charles River Mexico, an extension of our vaccine support products area, which is not significant to our business.